octfolio-deploy/octfolioclientapi/README.md

 3. We don't validate if your request makes sense.
 Feel free to check if the last edit date is less than "Barry".
 The server will simply return no matching records.

 ### Asset Types
 Please note, below is a list of all asset types supported by OCTFOLIO, your client portal may not be configured to use certain asset types.
-For information specific to your portal please reach out to you OCTFOLIO representative or send us an email at the support address listed below.
+For information specific to your portal please reach out to your OCTFOLIO representative or send us an email at the support address listed below.
 | Asset Type | Asset Code | Headings |
 |:------:|:--------:|:--------|
 | Organisation | org | - "organisationid"<br>- "assetid"<br>- "organisationcode"<br>- "organisationname"<br>- "statecode"<br>- "statename"<br>- "regionname"<br>- "insertbyname"<br>- "lasteditedname"<br>- "insertdate"<br>- "lastupdate" |